Absolute continuity, supports and idempotent splitting in categorical probability: Supports

-\begin{proof} We gave an argument for the forward implication above.
-Let us prove the reverse implication here.
+Let us turn to the converse implication by first showing that $\suppinc{}$ is a pre-support inclusion for $p$.
 Since $\suppinc{}$ is a monomorphism, composing with it embeds $\cC(Z, \Supp{})$ into $\cC(Z, X)$ injectively.
-All morphisms in the image of this inclusion factor through $\suppinc{}$, so that applying \cref{lem:factor_ac} shows that they are all absolutely continuous with respect to $\suppinc{}$.
-As $\suppinc{} \ll p$ holds by assumption, this allows us to restrict the codomain of the injection to the subset $\cC(Z, X)_{\ll p}$ of $\cC(Z, X)$.
-Moreover, this embedding is surjective by the assumed condition \eqref{eq:supp_crit}. \end{proof}
+All morphisms in the image of this inclusion factor across $\suppinc{}$, so that applying \cref{lem:factor_ac} shows that they are all absolutely continuous with respect to $\suppinc{}$.
+As $\suppinc{} \ll p$ holds by assumption, these morphisms are all absolutely continuous with respect to $p$ as well and thus we can restrict the codomain of the injection to the subset $\cC(Z, X)_{\ll p}$ of $\cC(Z, X)$.
+Moreover, this embedding is surjective by the assumed condition \eqref{eq:supp_crit}.
+To show that it restricts to a bijection between deterministic morphisms on both sides, we need to prove that if a composite $\suppinc{} \comp g$ is deterministic, then so is $g$.
+This can be proven as follows

-In all of the following examples, it is obvious that the purported support inclusion is indeed a deterministic monomorphism, and so it only remains to check $\suppinc{} \ll p$ as well as the factorization condition.
-Verifying both of these properties is straightforward based on the characterization of the absolute continuity relation in each category.